galaxyproject/planemo/docs/writing_how_do_i.rst

 - `tool_script.sh` the bash script generated from the tool's `command` and `version_command` tags plus some boiler plate code
-- `galaxy_3.sh` (note that the number may be different) a scell script setting up the environment (e.g. paths and environment variables), starting the `tool_script.sh`, and postprocessing (error handling setting metadata)
+- `galaxy_3.sh` (note that the number may be different) a schell script setting up the environment (e.g. paths and environment variables), starting the `tool_script.sh`, and postprocessing (e.g. error handling and setting metadata)
 - `working` the jobs working dir
 - `outputs` a dir containing the jobs stderr and stdout